jneil17/databricks_poc/README.md

-# Databricks "Data Pioneer" Onboarding Workshop
+# Databricks 2-Week Onboarding Workshop

 Welcome to the Databricks Data Intelligence Platform!
 This repository is designed to guide new users through the core components of Databricks in a simple, hands-on manner.